 After Wellman, it remained calm again for a couple of years regarding attempts to reach the pole from Svalbard.

 In the meantime, the expedition of the German count Zeppelin showed in 1910, that improved airships might indeed be useful in the arctic, although they didn’t have a ‘Zeppelin’ (commonly used for ‘airship’ in German), ‘just’ the count with the same name.
-They sailed mostly in the Kongsfjord and Krossfjord with their ship, the Mainz.
+They sailed mostly in the Kongsfjord and Krossfjord with their ship, the large cruise ship Mainz, and a smaller expedition ship that could also enter smaller bays.
+Prince Heinrich of Prussia, brother of emperor Wilhelm II., was one of the expedition members.

 With the 1926 flight, both poles had definitely been reached, at least by air, and it was clear that no major islands remained to be discovered in the arctic.
 This was thus the end of the heroic age of arctic exploration, which focussed on reaching even higher latitudes and spectacular discoveries.
 Gradually, the »heroic age« gave way to systematic science.